rm3l/datanucleus-gradle-plugin/README.md

 Unofficial Gradle Plugin for [DataNucleus](http://www.datanucleus.org/) [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) and [JDO](https://en.wikipedia.org/wiki/Java_Data_Objects) Provider.

-This defines a Gradle plugin for introducing DataNucleus specific tasks and capabilities into and end-user Gradle Project build.
+This defines a Gradle plugin for introducing DataNucleus specific tasks and capabilities into an end-user Gradle Project build.

 Currently the only capability added is for bytecode enhancement of the user domain model, although other capabilities are planned.